Invariant Language Modeling: Details about Experiments

-\xhdr{Number of lines vs. number of articles} In \Figref{fig:struct_noise} of the main paper, we report the result of \IRMLM and \ERMLM when trained with environments having the same number of articles.
+\xhdr{Number of lines vs. number of articles} In the main paper, we report the results of \IRMLM and \ERMLM when trained with environments having the same number of articles.
 However, the HTML articles have more lines and thus more \emph{sentences}.
 Therefore, we also report in \Figref{fig:struct_noise_app} the same analysis repeated when the number of lines between Env-A and Env-B is the same, meaning Env-B contains fewer articles.
 The conclusion remains largely unchanged in this scenario.
+As seen in \Figref{fig:struct_noise_app}~(c), \IRMLM has still a probability of beating \ERMLM for match hyper-parameters close to 1, highly significantly far away from $0.5$.